naurina-haque/Numerical-Methods-Console-App/README.md

 ```
 Explanation:

- -`a` → intercept of the regression line
+ - `a` → intercept of the regression line
- -`b` → slope of the regression line
+ - `b` → slope of the regression line

 **Example:**
 ```